 TL;DR:

 You run ads, and then ads run the world.
 All the kudos go to brands, but an invisible force, unheard by the majority, keeps the lights on.
 Luckily, you know about it, but that's just the start.
 Today, we'll fully explore the godlike powers of ad tech.
-And we shall start with the basics, ad tech 101, so to speak.
+And we shall start with the basics: meet ad tech 101.

 Yet, numbers don't lie:

-2. The global programmatic advertising market is projected to grow at a CAGR of 35.8% through 2031.
-That's not a niche anymore, that's infrastructure.
+- The global programmatic advertising market is projected to grow at a CAGR of 35.8% through 2031.

-3. The broader ad tech industry is on a similar trajectory.
-According to Grand View Research, the global AdTech market is expected to reach $1.58 trillion by 2030, growing at a CAGR of 14.4%.
-That kind of growth doesn't happen unless the tools are genuinely working.
+- According to Grand View Research, the global ad tech industry market is expected to reach $1.58 trillion by 2030, growing at a CAGR of 14.4%.

 How did all this become possible?